 Ideally, the school will always seek parental support and cooperation for a managed move, however, there are also times where this is not forthcoming.
-Section 29a of the Education Act 2002 Education and Skills Act 2008 can be used to direct a respite or managed move placement of up to 12 weeks, without the need for parental support, to improve behaviour.
+Section 29a of the Education Act 2002 Education and Skills Act 2008 can be used to direct a placement of up to 12 weeks, without the need for parental support, to improve behaviour.